adisaf/multunus-website/source/blog/2015-11-23-work-remotely-or-together-thats-wrong-question.html.markdown

 Is this because Automattic has a global workforce?
 And it’s just logistically easier (cheaper?) to have them work remotely rather than setup office spaces everywhere?
 Or is there more to it?

 Automattic is what you’d call a [ROWE](https://en.wikipedia.org/wiki/ROWE) - a “Results Only Working Environment”.
 It doesn’t matter when or where you work - as long as you’re producing “Results”.#Which option or whose option?
 That is the question

+# Which option or ***whose*** option?

+# That is the question

 At Multunus however, we’ve been averse to remote work.
 We’ve believed that co-located teams end up being more close knit, have fewer communication gaps and are more productive.
 We were a strictly “no remote work” company until about 6 months ago.